drduh/YubiKey-Guide/README.md

 ### SSH agent forwarding

+> [!CAUTION]
-**Warning** SSH Agent Forwarding can [add additional risk](https://matrix.org/blog/2019/05/08/post-mortem-and-remediations-for-apr-11-security-incident/#ssh-agent-forwarding-should-be-disabled) - proceed with caution!
+> SSH Agent Forwarding can [add additional risk](https://matrix.org/blog/2019/05/08/post-mortem-and-remediations-for-apr-11-security-incident/#ssh-agent-forwarding-should-be-disabled) - proceed with caution!

 There are two methods for ssh-agent forwarding, one is provided by OpenSSH and the other is provided by GnuPG.